League Info and Features

 Typically, after the 1st round in a brackets pool, players can only pick from one of the teams they picked in the previous round.
 When picking 1 round at a time, leagues have the option to allow players to start fresh each round and pick any team, regardless of their previous round's picks.

-New in 2022, the league commish can now select which games league players will pick from each round.
-This will apply to most non-bracket pools.
-For college football, the commish can also select a preferred Power 5 conference, so those conference teams will be preselected for picking each week.
-The commish can add or remove any games before making picks available to league players.
+The league commish can select which games league players can pick from each round.
+This feature is available for most non-bracket pools.
+For college football, the commish can also select a preferred Power 5 conference, so those conference teams will be emphasized when poolsbyround pre-selects games each week.
+Regardless of what games are pre-selected, the commish can add or remove any games before making picks available to league players.

 One Login, Multiple Picks